 14.1.2: fraud or fraudulent misrepresentation;

 14.1.3: breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession); or

 14.1.4: any other liability which cannot be excluded or limited under applicable law.

-14.2: Subject to clause 14.1, LM shall under no circumstances whatsoever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss, fines, injury or damage including but not limited to loss of revenue, loss of actual or anticipated profits, loss of contracts, loss of the use of money, loss of anticipated savings, loss of business, loss of opportunity, loss of goodwill, loss of reputation, loss of, damage to or corruption of data or software, or any indirect or consequential loss arising under or in connection with the Contract whatsoever or howsoever caused including, without limitation, any losses:
+14.2: Subject to clause 14.1, LM shall under no circumstances whatsoever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of revenue, loss of actual or anticipated profits, loss of contracts, loss of the use of money, loss of anticipated savings, loss of business, loss of opportunity, loss of goodwill, loss of reputation, loss of, damage to or corruption of data or software, or any indirect or consequential loss, damages, charges or expenses arising under or in connection with the Contract whatsoever or howsoever caused including, without limitation, any losses:

 14.2.1: arising out of or in connection with any misuse of data by an unauthorised third party;